Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 #### Add new user

 It is a good practice to use a normal user and elevate to root only when necessary.
-There are a few reasons on why this should be done.
+This should be done for a few reasons.

-> Keep ownership of personal files separate from the root user.
+1. Keep ownership of personal files separate from the root user.
-> Some applications prevent themselves from running as root.
+2. Some applications prevent themselves from running as root.
-> Prevent applications to have full access to the computer.
+3. Prevent applications to have full access to the computer.
-> Protect the system against user mistakes.
+4. Protect the system against user mistakes.

 <pre>
 useradd -m -G wheel -s /bin/bash filipe